freding/AdminBundle/README.md

 ===========

 Create Back-office by annotations in Entities (PHP/Symfony2)
-# This bundle allows to create Back-office only with annotations in your Entities.
+# Create Back-office only with annotations in your Entities.
 For PHP / Symfony2

 Have a look to this bundle on Youtube : http://www.youtube.com/channel/UCnIexKoNgMwnaUHsLzYuzYQ